Table of contents

 Introduction

-In lab 4, we established a port knocking sequence that allowed us to ask client to know a certain secret sequence of ports that they must hit before being allowed to access a given port.
-However, the problem with that is we have no way to autenticate however knows the port sequence is actually someone we can trust; they might have beaten the sequence out of someone we know, and now they can access our hidden service.
+In lab 4, we established a port knocking sequence that allowed us to ask a client to know a certain secret sequence of ports that they must hit before being allowed to access a given port.
+However, the problem with that is we have no way to authenticate that however knows the port sequence is actually someone we can trust; they might have beaten the sequence out of someone we know, and now they can access our hidden service.
 Furthermore, once our sequence is compromised, changing that sequence and letting everyone know becomes a problem.

 Learning objectives